fwojcik/smhasher3/hashes/README.latersteps.md

 Want your hash distributed with SMHasher3?
 ------------------------------------------

-If you would like your hash implementation(s) to be distributed with the SMHasher3 project, you should try to follow the guidelines in `CONTRIBUTING.md`.
+If you would like your hash implementation(s) to be distributed with the SMHasher3 project, please try to follow the guidelines in `CONTRIBUTING.md` to the extent that you can.
 Nothing there is needed to simply use SMHasher3 to test and develop a hash.

 Worrying about endianness issues
 ================================